Northeastern-Electric-Racing/Odyssey-Definitions/README.md

 Messages should follow these rules:
 - Descriptions should contain only letters and whitespace (`_` is allowed)
 - Message totals should be byte aligned, meaning that the total number of bits in a Message should be a power of 2.
-If your message doesn't add up to this as you've written it, use a padding CANPoint, and specify the `parse` field as `false`
+If your message doesn't add up to this as you've written it, use a padding CANPoint, and specify the `parse` field as `false`.
+Then no NetField is needed
 - Wherever possible, bit-wise decoding and byte-wise decoding should happen in seperate bytes to avoid confusion.
 Ex.
 If there are 5 messages of size one (booleans), add a 3 bit filler before adding a 16 bit number
 - Make the topic of an Encodable CAN Message be `"Calypso/Bidir/State/{key}/{field_name}"`